Find Affordable College Courses

 Full Legal Research at University of Baltimore Report

 You’ll be in good company if you decide to attend California University of Pennsylvania.
 It ranked #3 on our 2023 Most Popular Legal Research Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Cal U is a medium-sized public school located in the suburb of California.
+Cal U is a moderately-sized public school located in the suburb of California.

 About 60% of the students majoring in legal research at the school are women while 40% are male.